Stand of Birch

 Cyrville Station, OLRT, Ottawa

-I love the way trees move in the wind, how they breathe and how they are in constant communication with the land, its biology and with one another.
-For me, Stand of Birch represents the interconnectivity that is required to create any healthy and vibrant community.
+I love the way trees move in the wind, how they breathe and how they are in constant communication with the land, its biology and one another.
+For me, Stand of Birch represents the inter-connectivity that is required to create any healthy and vibrant community.
 These slender young trees, this new growth represents an aspiring holistic community, one that builds on its collective purposes and shared experiences.

 Wave